Josh-Reimer/yet-to-json/README.md

 # YET-to-JSON Converter

 YET-to-JSON Converter is a Python tool designed to parse and convert `.yet` Bible files into structured `.json` files.
-It processes the hierarchical data from YET files and organizes it into a JSON format where:
+If you are wondering what YET files are, check out [this android app that uses them](https://github.com/yukuku/androidbible).
+YET-to-JSON Converter processes the hierarchical data from YET files and organizes it into a JSON format where:

 - Each **book** contains its respective chapters.
 - Each **chapter** contains its verses as properties.